-How (over)sharing your children’s triumphs and antics with the world may impact their immediate and distant future – and how to reduce the risks of ‘sharenting’
+How (over)sharing your children’s triumphs and antics with the world may impact their immediate and distant future – and how to reduce the risks of such ‘sharenting’

 Most people like to share glimpses of their personal lives on social media, ranging from sports activities and delicious food to achievements and special moments.
 These are usually shared with their network of family, friends, and sometimes followers.
 The usual reason is strengthening bonds, since your family and friendship circle can be dispersed all around the globe.